adelC/Consciousness/documentation.md

 Can we consider the Reflection Mechanisme,as the navigation mechanism in the Semetic graph stored in the Working memory ?

 We also talked about constructions. and the fact that outside of perceptions, everything else is a construction.
-Can we say that the construction is the process of combining, alterating or any changes that occurs on the sub-sementic network that is in the working memory ?
+Can we say that the construction is the process of combining, alterating or any changes performed on the sub-sementic network that is in the working memory ?

 I'm wondering if the first thing to learn for the agent to discover a minimal self, is to discover his own constraint.